 3. Flexible travel dates and booking early

 I have found that the more flexible my travel dates have been in the past few years, the better deals I have been able to land.
-Tuesdays are considered “cheap days” for most travel and entertainment industries, since the volume of ticket purchases on these days are usually less popular.
-The less fussy you are able travel dates, the better deal you’ll be able to find online, since you’ll be able to look through many different ranges of dates, which will usually have their own pricing.
-Some websites likewww.flighthub.com also have an option for “flexible dates”, which scans pricing through a variety of dates close to the dates you’ve picked.
-Generally the rule of thumb is that the earlier you book a flight, the cheaper the price is.
+Tuesdays are considered “cheat days” for most travel and entertainment industries since the volume of ticket purchases on these days are usually less popular.
+The less fussy you are able to travel dates, the better deal you’ll be able to find online since you’ll be able to look through many different ranges of dates, which will usually have their own pricing.
+Some websites like www.flighthub.com also have an option for “flexible dates”, which scans pricing through a variety of dates close to the dates you’ve picked.
+Generally, the rule of thumb is that the earlier you book a flight, the cheaper the price is.
 This occurs because by doing so, you will be purchasing a trip before the demand catches up with the available supply for this trip.